The best AI sentiment analysis tools in 2021

 Once this part is done, it’s way easier to state which phrases are the most interesting from the sentiment analysis standpoint.

-It’s vital to point out the tool puts emphasis on a
+It’s vital to point out the tool puts emphasis on a variety of other factors, such as lemmatization, prior polarity, etc.

-OpenText Sentiment Analysis Tool is a part of a broader OpenText Content Analytics solution.
+OpenText Sentiment Analysis Tool is a part of a broader OpenText Content Analytics platform.
 It is a specialized classification that you can use to identify and evaluate subjective patterns and expressions of sentiment within textual content.

 The analysis takes place on three different levels: topic, sentence, and document.
 It’s programmed in a way so that it can recognize if the portions of text are factual or subjective.
 Speaking of the latter, it’s also meant to evaluate whether the opinion expressed within particular pieces of content are positive, negative, mixed, or neutral.